Thousand Buddha Mountain: Legend

 According to local tradition, the legendary Emperor Shun was credited as opening up the land and cultivating it under the mountain.
 Thus, the Thousand Buddha Mountain is also known as the Shungeng Hill (meaning the hill where Shun cultivated).

-According to a legend related in the Youyang Zazu (Youyang Miscellanies) by the Tang dynasty writer Duan Chengshi (800–863), the Thousand Buddha Mountain was originally located by the sea and the sea god had locked it in place there by a large lock in order to prevent the god in charge of the mountains from moving it around.
-However, eventually the lock broke and the mountain was hurled through the air into its present position.
-An artwork shaped as a large lock and a piece of chain has been placed on the summit of the mountain as a reference to the legend.
+According to a legend recounted in the Youyang Zazu (Youyang Miscellanies) by Tang dynasty writer Duan Chengshi (800–863), the Thousand Buddha Mountain was originally situated by the sea.
+The sea god, seeking to keep the mountain in place, secured it with a large lock to prevent the mountain god from relocating it.
+However, when the lock eventually broke, the mountain was flung through the air to its current location.
+In homage to this legend, an artwork resembling a large lock and chain has been installed at the mountain's summit.

 History

 Buddhism became popular in the Jinan area during the reign of Emperor Wen, the founder of the Sui dynasty.
 With Buddhism, monks came to the area and chiseled Buddha statues out of the flanks of the hill, which was originally called Miji Hill or Li Hill.
 A temple, called the Thousand Buddha Temple (Qianfosi), was founded at the foot of the hill.
 Eventually, the hill was renamed after the temple into "Thousand Buddha Mountain".
 One of the old names, Li Hill (Li Shan), survives in the name of Lishan Road, the major avenue which runs through Jinan towards the Thousand Buddha Mountain in north–south direction.